Alf Ramsey: Push-and-run; champions of England

 A good relationship quickly developed between Ramsey and his new manager, who found that they shared similar personalities and views on tactics.
 Like Ramsey, Rowe believed in a progressive, fast-moving style of play.
 These ideas evolved into "push-and-run", a playing style unlike anything previously attempted in British football, based around quick passing.
 Tottenham pioneered the style to good effect—a Spurs player moving forward would lay the ball off to a teammate, then run past the opposing defender to receive an immediate return pass.
 "Under Rowe, Alf became far more than a defender", comments McKinstry.
 Rowe tasked him with instigating attacks and based much of the Tottenham game plan around Ramsey's accurate passing.

 Tottenham started the 1949–50 season strongly and soon topped the Second Division: between August 1949 and January 1950 they did not lose in 22 matches.
 Ramsey was an essential part of the team, having made the right-back position his own; he built effective partnerships with several players, including the wing-half Bill Nicholson, the goalkeeper Ted Ditchburn and the inside-right Sonny Walters.
 Ramsey greatly appreciated the licence Rowe gave him to move forward and attack and, in November 1949, in an away match against Grimsby Town, he scored what is generally considered the best goal of his career.
-Shortly after half-time, he intercepted a long pass near the half-way line and, after running 40 yards and dribbling past three Grimsby defenders, smashed the ball past the advancing goalkeeper.
+Shortly after half-time, he intercepted a long pass near the halfway line and, after running 40 yards and dribbling past three Grimsby defenders, smashed the ball past the advancing goalkeeper.
 The reporter for The Enfield Gazette wrote that the goal would "never be forgotten by those privileged to be present".
 Tottenham went on to win the match 3–2.